 Why then do we find it difficult to digest the concept of the death instinct, which can be conceptualized as reflexive aggression?
 This comes from confusion within instinct theory itself.
 As we observed earlier, secondary masochism, sadism turned back upon the self, was a non-controversial theoretical mechanism while primary masochism remains discursively contentious.
-The concept of the death instinct becomes digestible if we understand it as aggression that became reflected back toward the self during the pre-oedipal, pre-object, preverbal, prehistorical phase of development.
-Loewald calls attention to these early interactions as the birthplace of instincts, which he claims—citing Mahler, Spitz and Winnicott—are no longer understood as innate, intrinsic and independent: “psychic forces which would first find discharge in autoerotic-autoaggressive activities and then turn to the outside” (Loewald).
-In the first phase of life, the species (the infant’s genetic being) interacts with human culture (the mother) and forms the individual: with the capacity for narcissism and neurosis.
+The concept of the death instinct becomes digestible if we understand it as aggression that became reflected back toward the self during the pre-Oedipal, pre-object, preverbal phase of development.
+Loewald calls attention to these early interactions as the birthplace of instincts, which he claims—citing Mahler, Spitz and Winnicott—are no longer understood as innate, intrinsic and independent: “psychic forces which would first find discharge in autoerotic-autoaggressive activities and then turn to the outside.”
+(Loewald) In the first phase of life, the species (the infant’s genetic being) interacts with human culture (the mother) and forms the individual, with the newfound capacity for neurosis.
 While the logic of the species, as Schopenhauer points out, does not justify the death instinct or neurotic desire for death, this unique anaclitic interaction brings together the life/death polarity of the individual and the affection/aggression polarity of the species.
-Freud’s frustration can be attributed to his focus on Oedipal versus pre-oedipal dynamics.
+Freud’s frustration can be attributed to his focus on Oedipal versus pre-Oedipal dynamics.

-By offering this and no more then this in his writings he sets the groundwork for dual drive theory but does not offer a comprehensive way in which to understand fusion and defusion, or instinctual composition.
-If we supplement his dual drive theory with contemporary conceptions of instinctual development then the death instinct, not just aggression, becomes an acceptable and useful concept.
+By offering this and no more then this in his writings he sets the groundwork for dual-drive theory but does not offer a comprehensive way in which to understand fusion and defusion, or instinctual composition.
+If we supplement his dual-drive theory with contemporary conceptions of instinctual development then the death instinct, not just aggression, becomes an acceptable and useful concept.
 Loewald explains the death instinct within a framework of instinctual co-determination: